Isode’s HF Vision, Road Map & Products

 M-Guard is an Isode product that provides an XML guard for checking XML content exchanged across network boundaries.
 M-Guard can act as an application-level data diode.

 M-Guard is intended for use on red/black boundaries and it is planned to get product accreditation for this usage.
-M-Guard is provided as an appliance which can be run on hardware (e.g., Netgate SG-5100 reference hardware) or as a Virtual Machine.
+M-Guard is provided as a software appliance which can be run on hardware (e.g., Netgate SG-5100 reference hardware) or as a Virtual Machine.

 M-Guard communicates using the open Guard Content eXchange Protocol (GCXP).
 This gives a secure mechanism for transferring content to and from M-Guard.
 GCXP enables new applications to make use of M-Guard.
 It also enables different XML guards to be used by applications that support GCXP.